Miguelzamora13/ptb-php/README.md

 ## 🔮 Available Types <a name="available-types"></a>

-All Telegram Bot API [Available types](https://core.telegram.org/bots/api#available-types) is available in the library.
+All Telegram Bot API [Available types](https://core.telegram.org/bots/api#available-types) are available in the library.

 - `Update(...)`
 - `WebhookInfo(...)`